jackdougle/nuclease/README.md

 3. **Output matched/unmatched reads**
    - Results are written as they are processed
    - Separate or interleaved output depending on mode
-   - Input second pair of output files for 2nd pair of paired reads output
+   - Supports second pair of output files for 2nd pair of reads, if paired

 4. **Statistics collection**
-   - Thread-safe counters track total reads and bases matched/unmatched
+   - Atomic counters track total reads and bases matched/unmatched and processing speed
-   - Print summary at end

 ### **Processing Modes**
 Nuclease automatically detects the appropriate read handling mode: